Actively seeking alternatives to Dash Hudson? We’ve got the top ten Dash Hudson competitors for you to compare.

 Some of Socialinsider’s comparable features include:

-Before we do a deeper dive, let’s look at a comparison chart showcasing why Socialinsider is amongst the top Dash Hudson alternatives:
+Before I do a deeper dive, let’s look at a comparison chart showcasing why Socialinsider is among the top Dash Hudson alternatives:

-Alternatively, Socialinsider’s competitive benchmarking tools are available within its first tier, $99/month plan, making this feature much more accessible to any sized business.
+Alternatively, Socialinsider’s competitive benchmarking tools are available within its first-tier, $99/month plan, making this feature dramatically more accessible for teams who need to monitor competitors across multiple platforms.
 Not only that, but as you can see in our comparison chart above, Socialinsider’s tools are also much more robust.

-This gives you double the insights you’d get from Dash Hudson, for only a fraction of the cost.
+This gives you double the insights you’d get from Dash Hudson at a fraction of the cost.

 Socialinsider’s competitive analysis tools are also extremely easy to use.
 Simply add social accounts you want to compare your own brand’s performance to and start navigating through benchmarks and competitor reports.

-Aside from competitive analysis, Socialinsider also offers great tools for analyzing your own online presence, segmenting out post types, measuring campaign performance, and finding patterns in customer behavior.
+Aside from competitive analysis, Socialinsider offers powerful tools for segmenting your content, analyzing campaign performance, and finding patterns in audience behavior.

 Social media analytics and reporting is another key feature you should be looking for in a marketing tool.
-With Socialinsider, you can easily pull reports for a specific brand’s overall performance, for a specific platform’s performance, and even cross-platform data.
+With Socialinsider, you can easily pull platform-specific or cross-platform reports that are automated, board-ready, and exportable in multiple formats (CSV, XLS, PPT, PDF).

 As we’ve mentioned, the price difference between Socialinsiders and Dash Hudson is astronomical.
 Easily get started with a top tier social media analytics and benchmarking tool for just $99/month with Socialinsiders.